 calorific various in kCal / kg

-The problem posed by the emission of greenhouse gases by industry requires considering the fuel in terms of issuing CO2 generated by their use.
+The problem posed by the emission of greenhouse gases by industry makes it necessary to consider fuels from the angle of the CO2 emissions generated by their use.

-The table below reports the emission of CO2 different fuels with calorific unit.
+The table below reports the CO2 emissions of different fuels per unit of calorific value.

 Unit: Tons CO2 PET on the PCI